About the course

 - presentation of material in the appropriate scholarly form.

-It is helpful if written work relates closely to the proposed area of study, though it is not compulsory, as there are many things that the assessors look for in the written work which are not specific to the subject area, such as ability to construct and defend an argument and presentation of material in the appropriate scholarly form.
+It is helpful if written work relates closely to the proposed area of study, though it is not compulsory, as there are many things that the assessors look for in the written work that are not specific to the subject area, such as ability to construct and defend an argument and presentation of material in the appropriate scholarly form.

 References/letters of recommendation: